ZJU-DAILY/LargeEA/README.md

+# LargeEA

-# Aligning Entities between Large-scale Knowledge Graphs [Scalable Data Science]
+Source code for LargeEA: Aligning Entities for Large-scale Knowledge Graphs

 If there is any problem with reproduction, please create an issue in [The GitHub repo page](https://github.com/ZJU-DBL/LargeEA)